Research Foundation

 Clinical Consultation

-Regular feedback sessions with speech-language pathologists
+Regular feedback sessions with speech and language therapists (SLTs)

 Prototype Testing